Recruiter Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for recruiter jobs in Hawaii?

-The H-1B is the most commonly used visa for recruiter roles in Hawaii, provided the position qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field such as human resources or business.
+The H-1B visa is the most commonly used visa for recruiter roles in Hawaii, provided the position qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field such as human resources or business.
 Some recruiters from Australia pursue the E-3 visa.
 Candidates already holding OPT or STEM OPT authorization can also apply for recruiter roles before pursuing employer sponsorship.

 How to find recruiter visa sponsorship jobs in Hawaii?